den-wdi-2/create-an-issue/readme.md

 Your result will be a beautiful, functional Browser game using the sophisticated object oriented pattern that employers usually want their developers to know!
 And to think it's only the end of Week 2!

-Bonus:
+### Additional Resources

-4. Become a issue guru by reading GitHub's [Mastering Issues Documentation](https://guides.github.com/features/issues/).
+- Become a issue guru by reading GitHub's [Mastering Issues Documentation](https://guides.github.com/features/issues/).

 ### Self Evaluation